y-oda/slide_idris201803/PITCHME.md

                              (Just proof) => Just (cong proof)
 ```

+- rewrite checkEqNat with built-in data types and functions of Idris
 - `num1 = num2` is general version of `EqNat num1 num2`
 - cong is general version of `sameS`
 - Actually Idris can express stronger decidability than this(but no time...)